khabib97/ups-hat-battary-status-gui/README.md

 # Battery Status GUI Application

-This is a simple GUI application for Raspberry Pi that displays the battery status.
+This is a simple GUI application for **Raspberry Pi** that displays the battery status.
 It uses the INA219 sensor to measure the battery voltage, current, power, and percentage.
-The application is written in Python and uses the Tkinter library for the GUI.

 ## Dependencies